Stratifications of abelian categories: Introduction

 \begin{manualcorollary}{\ref{recolenoughprojcor}} For any field $\km$, a $\km$-linear abelian category with a stratification by a finite poset is finite if and only if the same is true for all strata categories. \end{manualcorollary}

 To state the results in Sections \ref{standardsec} and \ref{BrunStropSection}, let $\AC$ have enough projectives and injectives, finitely many simple objects, and suppose every object in $\AC$ has finite length.
+Suppose $\AC$ has a stratification by a finite poset $\L$.
 Let $B$ be a set indexing the simple objects in $\AC$ (up to isomorphism) and write $L(b)$ (respectively $P(b)$, $I(b)$) for the simple (respectively projective indecomposable, injective indecomposable) object corresponding to $b \in B$.

 Define the {\em stratification function }

 that maps each $b \in B$ to the corresponding $\l \in \L$ in which $L(b) = j^{\l}_{!*} L_{\l} (b)$ for some simple object $L_{\l} (b) \in \AC_{\l}$.
 Write $P_{\l} (b)$ and $I_{\l} (b)$ for the projective cover and injective envelope of $L_{\l} (b)$ in $\AC_{\l}$.